Home Owner Grant

 Property taxes for housing co-operatives ("co-ops") are based on the applicable tax rate and your unit share of the co-op itself.
 If you own a share in a co-op, you may be eligible to claim the Home Owner Grant to reduce the property taxes you pay.

 All eligible occupants in the co-op must individually complete the Home Owner Grant Eligible Occupant application form and submit it to the co-op owner.
 The co-op owner will use the information on these individual forms to complete the Multiple Home Owner Grant Online Application on the Province of BC's eTax website.
 This online application calculates each owner's share of property tax.
+An overview on how the multiple home owner grant application works on the eTax website is available in this tutorial (PDF) prepared by the Province of BC.

 Co-op owners must send printed copies of the Multiple Home Owner Grant Application, along with the individually completed Home Owner Grant applications signed by eligible occupants, to the City of Abbotsford Property Tax Division.
 These forms and individual property tax payments must be submitted to the City by the tax due date to avoid penalties.